 Rolex uses several innovations to keep these fields at bay.
 The first line of defense is the magnetic shield inside the case.
 Made of ferromagnetic alloys, it surrounds and protects the movement.
 This invention was patented by Rolex in 1956 and has since been further improved.
 The second line of defense involves some of the movement’s key components, made from innovative nonmagnetic materials.
 The escape wheel is fashioned from an antimagnetic nickel-phosphorous alloy using a complex process called UV-LiGA or ultra-violet lithography that Rolex has master in-house.
 The oscillator uses the patented blue Parachrom balance spring.

 Of course the movement is protected from more than just magnetic fields.
 The 904L stainless steel Oyster case and the Twinlock crown seal out the elements, offering water resistance to 100 meters or 330 feet.
 The Rolex manufacture Caliber 3131 movement is a certified Swiss chronometer.
-To assure that the Milgauss remains comfortable on the wrist, the Oyster bracelet is fitted with the patented Easylink system, which allows the owner to extend the bracelet by up to 5 mm.
-The Rolex Milgauss is priced from $7,650.
+To ensure that the Milgauss remains comfortable on the wrist, the Oyster bracelet is fitted with the patented Easylink system, which allows the owner to extend the bracelet by up to 5 mm.
+The Rolex Milgauss is priced at retail from $8,300.

-* This article was originally published in 2014; prices are subject to change.
+This article was originally published in 2014 with periodic updates; prices are subject to change.

 If you buy something using the affiliate links in our stories, WatchTime may earn a small commission.
 WatchTime does not accept money for editorial review.